vulcainjs/vulcainjs.github.io/docs/reference/injection.md

 | name | service |
 |------|-----------|
-| Container | Current container (global) or scoped in requestContext
+| Container | Current container (global) or scoped to requestContext
 | TenantPolicy | Policy used to resolve TenantPolicy
 | AuthorizationPolicy | Policy used to check authorization from ScopesDescriptor
 | TokenService | Service to manage jwt token
-| ScopesDescriptor | Metadata service for describing all scopes used in the current service
+| ScopesDescriptor | Metadata service describing all scopes used in the current service
-| ServiceDescriptors | Metadata service for describing all service handlers
+| ServiceDescriptors | Metadata service  describing all service handlers
 | Authentication | Default authentication service
 | Logger | Default logger
 | Provider | Default provider (do not use it directly - Use ProviderFactory instead)